KohaILS/koha-manual-zh-cn/source/administration.rst

       especially useful for libraries that don't offer the service of getting items placed on hold off the shelf for patrons.

--  You can also decide if patrons are allowed to place item specific holds on the item type in question.
+-  Under 'OPAC item level hold' you can decide if patrons are allowed to place item specific holds on the item type in question.
 The options are:

    -  Allow: Will allow patrons the option to choose next available or